-You will need a considerable amount of investment to establish your drug testing business.
-Make sure you have available funding sources, a sound business and financial plan, modern equipment, and enough supplies.
+You’ll need to make a sizable investment to establish your drug testing business, so make sure you have available funding, a sound business plan, modern equipment, and enough supplies.
 Besides complying with the applicable laws and regulations, your drug testing laboratory must also be accessible and charge reasonable rates.
 You will also need to build your brand by ensuring a reliable testing process with no room for errors.
 Achieving this will help make your drug testing business a success.

 3. Medical Billing and Coding

 Many health care providers are outsourcing some business functions, such as medical coding.
 If you’re a certified medical coder, why not start your own medical billing and coding business?
 It’s something that you can do from home so your overhead costs will be minimal, and it’s a growing market with plenty of opportunities due to the pandemic.
 The medical coding market in the US is predicted to grow 8% per year and pass $30 billion in revenue by 2028.

 So, if you are ready to get started, make sure you have the required certifications to operate a medical billing and coding business.
 A medical coder translates reports of a patient’s visit into payment codes, which are then used as the basis for the medical bill or insurance claim.
 This is not an easy profession to make a living off.
 It’s important to abide by national standards to protect patient information and other regulations.
 With proper training and hard work, you can make your medical billing and coding business successful.

 Thinking of setting up a health care business?
 You’re on the right track.
 Demand for health care is on the rise mainly due to a fast-aging US population.